Share this post

 Sleeping pills:

 I have come across clients that are relying on sleeping pills to get them through the night.
 While I understand why it is necessary-the problem with a sleeping pill is that it is not actually helping the body to rest and repair.
 It is tricking the brain into thinking it’s asleep but it will cause less deep REM cycles or it will skip the cycles completely.
-These REM cycles are when most of the detoxification rest and restore actually happen.
-This is why your brain may be foggy your concentration may be off after a poor nights sleep.

 We also don’t want to create a crutch or a dependency with a sleeping pill.